In this post, I explore the best Logitech Harmony alternatives that you can get right now.

 #2 – Best App & Hub: Broadlink RM4 Pro

-If you don’t mind navigating your home theater and smart home using an app instead of a physical remote, then Broadlink is an inexpensive way to do just that.
+If you don’t mind navigating your home theater and smart home using an app instead of a physical remote, Broadlink is an inexpensive way.
 In effect, it gives you much of the same functionality as some of the most expensive remotes on my list at a fraction of the cost.
-You connect everything up to the Hub and then use the app to navigate your devices.
+You connect everything to the Hub and then use the app to navigate your devices.
 Alternatively, you can use your voice with Alexa or Google Home.

 Broadlink even provides support for IFTTT (if this then that ) recipes allowing you to truly automate certain tasks, like turning on the lights at dusk, arming an alarm when you leave home, turning on an A/C unit when a room reaches a certain temperature or turning on the morning news shortly after you get out of bed.
 This is a bit tricky to set up for the less technical set but offers a lot of value for very little money.